CocoonIO/cocoon-plugins-c2/demos/ads/README.md

 2. Paste the exported files except the **config.xml** in the *www* folder.
 3. Paste the **config.xml** file on the *root* of the project.
 4. Add the desired *plugins* in the project.
 At least it is neccesary to install one of [these](https://github.com/ludei/atomic-plugins-c2#ads-1).
 As long as the AdUnits included in the capx are correct and correspond to the plugin installed, the project will work properlly.
-5. Run the project from the command line using "cordova run" command.
+5. Run the project from the command line using *cordova run* command.

 ### Running the already compiled files

 #### Android

-Run "adb install **path/to/file/**atpads-c2-debug.apk" from the command line.
+* Run *adb install *path/to/file/*atpads-c2-debug.apk* from the command line.

-#### iOS

-Use Xcode for running the attached atpads-c2-demo.xcodeproj file.